-Grave Robbers – aka Ladrones de tumbas – is a 1989 Mexican supernatural horror feature film directed by Rubén Galindo Jr. (Don’t Panic; Cemetery of Terror) from a screenplay by Carlos Valdemar, adapted from Galindo Jr.’s storyline.
+Grave Robbers is a 1989 Mexican supernatural horror feature film directed by Rubén Galindo Jr. (Don’t Panic; Cemetery of Terror) from a screenplay by Carlos Valdemar, adapted from Galindo Jr.’s storyline.
 Fernando Almada, Edna Bolkan and Erika Buenfil star.
+Original title: Ladrones de tumbas

-During the Inquisition, a satanist is accused of practicing black magic and tortured before being killed by an axe to his chest.
+During the Inquisition, a satanist is accused of practising black magic and tortured before being killed by an axe to his chest.
 As he dies, he curses his torturer’s descendants.

 Reviews [click links to read more]: